 Seroma (Fluid Pocket)

 In any healing surgical area, fluid produced during the healing process may accumulate and form a seroma (fluid pocket).
 Fortunately, this is not painful and does not delay the healing process.
-Eventually, the body will reabsorb the fluid so if the seroma is small, we typically will leave it alone.
-If it is large, we may remove the fluid with a needle and syringe, or even place a drain if necessary.
+Eventually, the body will reabsorb the fluid, so if the seroma is small, we typically will leave it alone.
+If it is large, we may remove the fluid with a needle and syringe or place a drain if necessary.
 If you notice a seroma developing, please call our office.
 We may wish to recheck the area to ensure there is no infection.

-Some pets may urinate less after surgery or may seem to be unable to control urination.
+Some pets may urinate less after surgery or seem unable to control urination.
 This is usually temporary and may be a side effect of medication, anesthesia drugs, or difficulty assuming “the position” to urinate.
 Many pets initially drink less after returning home, but if your pet has not produced urine for more than 12-24 hours, please call our office 239-466-5555.